nmenny/PiesQuest/README.md

     1- First, go to the folder "Levels"
     2- Create a new file labeled "leveln.txt" where n represent the level index 3- It's in this file that you will be writing your levels :
-        3.1- The first line contains the width and height of the tiles 3.2- On the next lines, draw you level using the corresponding symbols: x -> an obstacle
+        3.1- The first line contains this dimensions of the tiles (everything is a square) 3.2- On the next lines, draw you level using the corresponding symbols: x -> an obstacle
             s -> a strawberry (collectible)